Gravitational collapse: Neutron star

 Neutron stars are formed by the gravitational collapse of the cores of larger stars.
 They are the remnant of supernova types Ib, Ic, and II.
-Neutron stars are expected to have a skin or "atmosphere" of normal matter on the order of a millimeter thick, underneath which they are composed almost entirely of closely packed neutrons (popularly called "neutronium") with a slight dusting of free electrons and protons mixed in.
+Neutron stars are expected to have a skin or "atmosphere" of normal matter on the order of a millimeter thick, underneath which they are composed almost entirely of closely packed neutrons called neutron matter with a slight dusting of free electrons and protons mixed in.
 This degenerate neutron matter has a density of about 6.65×10^17 kg/m3.

 The appearance of stars composed of exotic matter and their internal layered structure is unclear since any proposed equation of state of degenerate matter is highly speculative.
 Other forms of hypothetical degenerate matter may be possible, and the resulting quark stars, strange stars (a type of quark star), and preon stars, if they exist, would, for the most part, be indistinguishable from a neutron star: In most cases, the exotic matter would be hidden under a crust of "ordinary" degenerate neutrons.

 Black holes

 According to Einstein's theory, for even larger stars, above the Landau–Oppenheimer–Volkoff limit, also known as the Tolman–Oppenheimer–Volkoff limit (roughly double the mass of the Sun) no known form of cold matter can provide the force needed to oppose gravity in a new dynamical equilibrium.
 Hence, the collapse continues with nothing to stop it.

 Once a body collapses to within its Schwarzschild radius it forms what is called a black hole, meaning a spacetime region from which not even light can escape.
 It follows from general relativity and the theorem of Roger Penrose that the subsequent formation of some kind of singularity is inevitable.
 Nevertheless, according to Penrose's cosmic censorship hypothesis, the singularity will be confined within the event horizon bounding the black hole, so the spacetime region outside will still have a well-behaved geometry, with strong but finite curvature, that is expected to evolve towards a rather simple form describable by the historic Schwarzschild metric in the spherical limit and by the more recently discovered Kerr metric if angular momentum is present.
+If the precursor has a magnetic field, it is dispelled during the collapse, as black holes are thought to have no magnetic field of their own.

 On the other hand, the nature of the kind of singularity to be expected inside a black hole remains rather controversial.
 According to theories based on quantum mechanics, at a later stage, the collapsing object will reach the maximum possible energy density for a certain volume of space or the Planck density (as there is nothing that can stop it).
 This is the point at which it has been hypothesized that the known laws of gravity cease to be valid.
 There are competing theories as to what occurs at this point.
 For example loop quantum gravity predicts that a Planck star would form.
 Regardless, it is argued that gravitational collapse ceases at that stage and a singularity, therefore, does not form.